ahi-dev/ahi-app-examples/Web/README.md

 If you do not have a token please contact AHI via your primary contact to arrange.

-## Initialize Scan
+## 2. Initialize Scan

 One you have a MultiScan Object and your user is authorised you are ready to initialize a FaceScan.

 FaceScan has a set of requirements that need to be adhered to in order for a successful Scan session.
-The following schema specifies the expected parameters that the App must pass to MultiScan `initiateScan()` method: [MultiScan SDK FaceScan Schema](https://docs.advancedhumanimaging.io/v22.0/Reference/SDK/FaceScan/Schemas/).
+The following schema specifies the expected parameters that the App must pass to MultiScan `initiateScan()` method: [FaceScan Schema - Input](https://www.ahi.tech/knowledge-base/facescan-v22-0-schemas).

-### Note to Devleoper: Validation
+#### Validation

 It is important to note that the schema gives the type and validation rules required for each field.

 Implementing the validation for these requirements is left to the developer for a production system.
 For our didactical example we will use HTML5's built in validation.
 We recommend you do not solely rely on this method and implement additional validation as per your preferred framework.

-## Submitting Form
+#### Submitting Form

 To initalise the form an `onSubmit` action will need to be added.